mikhail-tsennykh/MvcCheckBoxList/README.md

 ##Advanced examples (for Model-based approach):

-// Arranged inside formatted list (given that you have created appropriate view model,
-// using strongly typed way, 'x' represents your model)
+We'll create CheckBoxList which is arranged inside formatted list (given that you have created appropriate view model, using strongly typed way, 'x' represents your model).

-// create an instance of checkbox list formatting class 'HtmlListInfo' with parameters
+Create an instance of checkbox list formatting class 'HtmlListInfo' with parameters:

     @{ var putCheckBoxesIntoUnorderedList = //...select from variants below...
       // arranged inside of the html 'unordered list' new HtmlListInfo(HtmlTag.ul);